The Best European Country to Start a Business According to Your Profile

 - The entire process can take more than six months.

-- If you plan to invest in Warsaw, be aware that the Polish capital can be twice more expensive than other major cities in the country.
+- If you plan to invest in Warsaw, be aware that the Polish capital can be twice as expensive as other major cities in the country.

 The Ireland SEP has the mission of facilitating the creation of startups in Irish territory.
-The candidates for the SEP can apply for a 2-year residency, with the possibility to renew for other 3.
+The candidates for starting a European Business and is not EU citizen can apply for a 2-year residency, with the possibility to renew for another 3.
 Family members can be included in the visa.
+Dublin is the favorite city in Ireland for entrepreneurs.

 Program Name: There are currently 2 parallel programs for investor visas: One is the Immigrant Investor Programme, and the other is the Startup Entrepreneur Programme (SEP).

-Ranking at the Ease at Doing Business Index:24th.
+Ranking at the Ease of Doing Business Index:24th.

-Minimum Investment: Minimum of €50,000 per founder to fulfill visa requirements for the first entrepreneur. €30,000 for each additional founder visa.
+Minimum Investment: A minimum of €50,000 per founder to fulfill visa requirements for the first entrepreneur. €30,000 for each additional founder visa.

 - The applicant should have an innovative business idea that can create a minimum of 10 jobs in Ireland and earn at least €1 million in turnover within 3–4 years.